nolanyee/data-science-portfolio/music-transcriber/README.md

 ## Technical Details

 ### Pitch Detection
 Pitch is directly related to the main frequency of a sound wave.
 Music audio data is a mixture of sound waves at different frequencies.
 It can be considered a linear combination of sine and cosine waves of different frequencies, where the sine and cosine components form a basis in terms of which any time shift in the wave can be expressed.
 To convert the waveform (intensity vs. time) into a spectrum (amplitude vs. frequency), the coefficients of all the different sine and cosine components must be determined.
 This is done with fast Fourier Transform.
 The user can specify the range of frequencies for which the coefficients are calculated.
 Since pitch changes over time, Fourier Transform is performed on a small window, which is moved along the data.
 The user can specify the window and step size.
+The transcription region parameters specify where to start transcription and how many steps to take.

 <img src="images/MusicFig1.png" width ="900">